EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 Similarly to the "backward compatibility", the term "forwards compatibility" is used here to mean something more specific; that first generation systems as they will be deployed today can interoperate with later generations of the upgraded systems of the future where support for classical cryptography (or first generation of quantum-safe cryptography) might have be removed.
 For example, while this document defines support for combinations between a traditional and a fist-generation quantum-safe algorithms, future documents might support combinations between a first and second generation of quantum-safe algorithms, thus providing at least one common algorithm between the two generations.

-This draft explicitly does not provide forwards compatibility, a more generic solution is needed for this purpose.
+This draft explicitly does not provide forwards compatibility, a more generic solution is needed for this purpose such as {{I-D.pala-klaussner-composite-kofn}}.

 ### Parallel PKIs